polyseam/cndi/docs/walkthroughs/azure/airflow-cnpg.md

 ## verify Airflow is connected to the private DAG repository 🧐

-Verify that Airflow is connected to the private dag repository.
-If correct, the private dags should be visible on the Airflow UI.
-If not,you should go back and make sure that the private dag repository is properly connected to Airflow with the correct credentials
+Verify that Airflow is connected to the private DAG repository.
+If correct, the private DAGs should be visible on the Airflow UI.
+If not,you should go back and make sure that the private DAG repository is properly connected to Airflow with the correct credentials:

 ![Airflow UI](/docs/walkthroughs/azure/img/airflow-ui-1.png)

 ## and you are done! ⚡️

-You now have a fully-configured 3-node Kubernetes cluster with TLS-enabled Airflow and Argocd
+You now have a fully-configured 3-node Kubernetes cluster with TLS-enabled Airflow and ArgoCD.

 ## destroying resources in the cluster! 💣